 He loves it.

 All I have to say is “Let’s go to the doggie park” and he’s there in a nano-second wagging his tail so hard his whole back end wags.

 We think it may be at the dog park that he got the “bug” that has sent him into kidney failure.
 We don’t know that yet.
 Time will tell.

 And time is precious.
 We are doing everything we can to save him.

 He isn’t “just a dog.”
 He is my friend.
-Because of him I found a wonderful man who also loves (and has) dogs.
 Because of Smarty, I heard from my grandson who hasn’t been allowed to talk to me since his mother took him to another state.
-Because of him I met wonderful new dog-loving friends at the dog park.
-Because of Smarty, I felt loved—and safe—when I lived alone.
-There were few dull moments with him around.
+I’ve met wonderful new dog-loving friends at the dog park.
+And I felt loved—and safe—when I lived alone.
+There were and are few dull moments with him around.

 We will know if a few days if we will have him longer.

 If you don’t know what unconditional love is, get a dog.
 They will teach you about acceptance, warts and all.

 I believe the saying I just read on Facebook.
 “God saved the best til last in creation.
 And he said, “I’ll reverse my own name and call you Dog!”